Skip to content

 Format code

-• -options: italic text style
+• -options: italic text

-• comments: grey text color
+• Comments: grey text

-• rows grouping for code blocks
+• Row grouping by code block

 Run code

-This function will execute code blocks on the current sheet.
+Executes the code blocks on the current sheet.